trickstercache/trickster/docs/alb-autodiscovery.md

 Providers that discover members by polling an HTTP endpoint share one connection block rather than each defining its own, so that configuring a second such provider does not mean learning a second vocabulary.
-No provider uses it yet — it arrives with the HTTP-based providers — and until one does, an `http` block is rejected at startup like any other misplaced block.
+It is required by `http_sd`, and rejected on providers that do not poll HTTP.

 | option | meaning |
 | ----- | ----- |